ECIP 1111: Olympia EVM and Protocol Upgrades Source

 • Misaccounted gas usage

-Ethereum test vectors that assume basefee burning must be modified to validate proper accumulation into the treasury address.
+• Modified Test Vectors — Ethereum Mainnet test vectors that assume burning must be updated to validate proper accumulation into the treasury.

-All participating clients must apply identical redirect logic to ensure consensus compatibility.
+• Cross-Client Alignment — All participating clients must apply identical redirection logic to maintain consensus compatibility.

 4. Treasury Isolation and Governance Safety